MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 PowerShell process exit.

-When a module is imported using Windows PowerShell Compatibility funtionality implicit remoting generates a proxy module in user `%Temp%` directory and imports this proxy module into current PowerShell session.
+When a module is imported using Windows PowerShell Compatibility funtionality implicit remoting generates a proxy module in user `$env:Temp` directory and imports this proxy module into current PowerShell session.
-So module's path (alog with `(Get-Module -Name ServerManager).PrivateData.ImplicitRemoting` field) can be used to detect if a module was loaded using Windows PowerShell Compatibility funtionality.
+So the module's path (along with `(Get-Module -Name ServerManager).PrivateData.ImplicitRemoting` field) can be used to detect if a module was loaded using Windows PowerShell Compatibility funtionality.